euroargodev/argopy/docs/advanced-tools/stores/gdac_filesystem.rst

 -----

 The file system instance will provide most of the required methods to work with any file on the GDAC, without the burden of handling access protocols and paths construction: paths must be made relative to the GDAC root folder (which is natively the case in Argo index files).

+Here are a few examples of what can be down:

 .. ipython:: python
     :okwarning: